oroinc/documentation/commerce/community/documentation.rst

 Fork Documentation Project
 --------------------------

-If you're just making a small change, you can use the "Edit this file" button directly in the GitHub UI.
+If you are just making a small change, you can use the **Edit this file** button directly in the GitHub UI.
 It will automatically create a fork of our documentation repository and allow for the creation and submission of a new pull request with your modifications once you are done editing:

 * `OroPlatform and OroCRM documentation <https://github.com/orocrm/documentation>`_
 * `OroCommerce documentation <https://github.com/orocommerce/documentation>`_

 For large volume of  updates, fixes, and enhancements please use the following process:

 #. `Fork <https://help.github.com/articles/fork-a-repo>`_ a documentation repository.

 #. `Clone <https://help.github.com/articles/cloning-a-repository/>`_ the forked repository.